 The primary downside of DRaaS is that you are reliant on a third party should a disaster occur rather than being able to respond to the disaster on your own.
 It is crucial you understand how and if a DRaaS provider could sustain a major disaster or disruption in a given region as many of its customers would all try to recover at the same time, stressing the provider’s infrastructure, and overwhelming any connection bandwidth.

 Disaster recovery is about supporting the ability of the business to recover quickly and continue operating after a disaster occurs.
 The threat of disasters impacting your business is very real and being unprepared is not an option.
 By taking steps to identify and measure the impact of your business-critical applications and systems and working to define the impact of data loss and downtime on your overall revenue, you can develop a cost-effective plan and choose the right DR solution to reduce the cost of downtime and improve your business resiliency in the face of any type of disaster.

 Zerto has been a leader in DR for over a decade by providing the best RTOs and RPOs at scale for enterprise environments.
-The Zerto solution brings together disaster recovery, backup, and data mobility into a single and simple cloud data management and protection solution across on-premises, hybrid, and multi-cloud environments.
+Zerto brings together disaster recovery, ransomware resilience and multi-cloud mobility into a simple and scalable solution.
 Download the “Key Considerations for a Disaster Recovery Strategy” guide and see how Zerto can help you deliver effective IT disaster recovery.